Date: ca. 604–562 B.C.

 Geography: Mesopotamia, Babylon (modern Hillah)

 Dimensions: H. 38 1/4 in.
 (97.2 cm)

 Credit Line: Fletcher Fund, 1931

 The most important street in Babylon was the Processional Way, leading from the inner city through the Ishtar Gate to the Bit Akitu, or "House of the New Year's Festival."
-The Ishtar Gate, built by Nebuchadnezzar II, was a glazed-brick structure decorated with figures of bulls and dragons, symbols of Adad, the weather god, and Marduk.
+The Ishtar Gate, built by Nebuchadnezzar II, was a glazed-brick structure decorated with figures of bulls and dragons, symbols of the weather god Adad and of Marduk.
 North of the gate the roadway was lined with glazed figures of striding lions.
 This relief of a lion, the animal associated with Ishtar, goddess of love and war, served to protect the street; its repeated design served as a guide for the ritual processions from the city to the temple.